Teradata/developer-resources/docs/whats-new/may-2024-rn.md

 ---
-id: release-notes
+id: may-2024-rn
-title: Release notes
+title: May 2024 release notes
-description: See details about the paid public preview's initial launch.
+description: See details about the initial release of the paid public preview.
-sidebar_label: Release notes
+sidebar_label: May 2024 release notes
-sidebar_position: 8
+sidebar_position: 4
 pagination_prev: null
 pagination_next: null
 ---

-# Release notes
+# May 2024 | Release notes

-As we continue to enhance AI Unlimited, please be aware of features not currently supported and known issues.
+See what's not currently supported and learn about known issues.

-For the latest features and updates, keep an eye on [What's new](./index.md).

-## Paid public preview (launch) - May 2024

 ### Not supported